NA62/na62-farm/README.md

 ### na62-farm-lib
 This static library is used by all other software components.
 It stores all data types for the communications protocols and usefull helper classes.

+### na62-trigger-algorithms
+Here all L1 and L2 trigger algorithms are implemented.
+These are executed with the incoming raw data received by the na62-farm.

 ### na62-farm
 This is the main program running on the PC-farm machines.
 It receives the MEPs, processes the trigger algorithms and